 Between March 11 and March 27, 2008, he flew aboard the Space Shuttle Endeavour on the STS-123 mission which delivered the first element of Kibo, the Experiment Logistics Module-Pressurized Section (ELM-PS), to the ISS.
 During the mission, he installed the ELM-PS on the ISS using the Space Station Remote Manipulator System (SSRMS).
 He was the first Japanese astronaut who entered the first Japanese ISS module on orbit.
 He also performed outfitting of the ELM-PS, and orchestrated transfer activities between the space shuttle and ISS as the mission's load master.

-In September 2009, he began his new appointment at the United Nations.
-He is currently serving as D/1 Chief, Office of Outer State Affairs, Space Applications Section, the United Nations (UNOOSA).
+From September 2009 to March 2016, he served as D/1 Chief, Office of Outer State Affairs, Space Applications Section, the United Nations (UNOOSA).